 Priyanka - Much more, Harman.
 Much more.

 Aamir - Ha ha ha!
 I like Priyanka.
-I think I will take her in my next movie.
+I think I will sign her for my next movie.

 Priyanka (can't believe her ears) - You will??